Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence

 \subsection{Vector-valued Lattice Boltzmann scheme for the magnetic field}

-We now proceed to the introduction of the LB scheme for the magnetic field.
-The scheme introduced by \cite{DELLAR2002} is extended to encompass the Hall effect.
-Following previous works by \cite{Croisille95} and \cite{Bouchut99}, \cite{DELLAR2002} proposed to decompose the magnetic field as
+We now {present the} LB scheme for the magnetic field introduced by \cite{DELLAR2002}{, here} extended to encompass the Hall effect {in simulating MHD turbulent plasmas}.
+Following {the} works {previously done} by \cite{Croisille95} and \cite{Bouchut99}, \cite{DELLAR2002} proposed {a decomposition of} the magnetic field as:

 where the sum spans a set of vector-valued densities $\mathbf{g}_0,\cdots,\mathbf{g}_{M-1}$ associated with the microscopic velocities $\boldsymbol{\xi}_0, \cdots,\boldsymbol{\xi}_{M-1}$.